hneutr/dotfiles/README.md

         - learn about 'spell'
             - how to add words
             - local to project (eg character names)
-    - noodle on:
-        - default vi bindings
-            - and what can be changed from vim
-            - i.e. q has a lot of open real estate
 - zsh:
     - fix function loading so I can use 'settex' from within vim
     - fix `fvim` command so that it outputs last line to commandline for repetition